Cerebellum-Network/contribute/Bounties/Active/secure-notes-js.md

 3. Basic error handling (404: not found).
 4. A clear README with deployment and feature descriptions.

+++ Notes should have a maximum upload size of 1MB.

 ### Milestone 2 - Private Notes
 5. End-User should be able to complete the following tasks:
 - Create and save a new PRIVATE "note" that 1) "self-destructs" upon opening 2) expires after set time-limit.